ui5-community/ui5-ecosystem-showcase/packages/ui5-tooling-transpile/README.md

 - omitTSFromBuildResult: `boolean`
   if enabled, the TypeScript sources will be omitted from the build result.
 This will disable the debugging support in the TypeScript sources (since the related source files aren't included anymore)

+- omitSourceMaps: `boolean`
+  if enabled, the SourceMaps will not be generated for the JavaScript sources created from the TypeScript sourcs

 - transpileDependencies: `boolean` (*experimental feature*) if enabled, the middleware also transpile the sources from the dependencies which is needed for development scenarios when referring to other projects (this configuration option is ignored by the task)